Shock rebuild

 Shock rebuild time

-50311 miles.
-The shock was mounted about 34,000 miles ago.
-I noticed the damping wasn't what it used to be and re-adjusted the shock not long ago.
-It's time to re-adjust again.
-Instead I'll get the shock serviced.
-At the same time I'll have a new spring installed.
+Instead I’ll get the shock serviced.
+At the same time I’ll see about having a new spring installed.
 The stock spring was always a bit too much for my weight.
-With zero pre-load the bike felt great -- after adding 60 pounds of camping gear to the back.
-I'll have a lighter spring installed so it can be great all the time.
+With zero pre-load the bike felt great – after adding 60 pounds of camping gear to the back.
+Maybe a lighter spring will make the bike great all the time.

 Left Zega removed